zhbanton/wdi_1_ruby_hw_auto_sales/README.md

 * has the same attributes as a new car
 * has a mileage
 * may have one or more damages (scuffed paint, missing hubcaps, etc.)
-* has a value (same calculation as a new car, but with the repair cost of all current damages subtracted)
+* has a value (same calculation as a new car, modified by mileage depreciation and the cost of all current damages)
+* all used cars have a constant mileage depreciation of 1% per 10,000 miles (0.0001% per mile)

 ### `Damage`
 * has a description